Code-Institute-Submissions/MS2-FilmAnseo/README.md

 ## Technologies Used

 The site skeleton is quite simple.
 There is a basic HTML page containing a series of divs.
-There is some static content in the header navigation area and the acknowledgements section at the botto of the page, but most of the content is populated dynamically using the API responses and jQuery.
+There is some static content in the header navigation area and the acknowledgements section at the bottom of the page, but most of the content is populated dynamically using the API responses and jQuery.

 APIs: Google Maps, OMDB, TMDB, JSMail